razzed/jsobjectsearch/README.md

 	[ "order.orderID", "order.products[2].code" ]

-The primary purpose of this is to search the `window` object on a page to see if values used for analytics recording (e.g. order ID, etc.) are stored as a local JavaScript varaible.
+The primary purpose of this is to search the `window` object on a page to see if values used for analytics recording (e.g. order ID, etc.) are stored as a local JavaScript variable.

 ## Version history